MilosPopov007/Cryptocurrencies/README.md

 ## Cryptocurrency Clustering:

 I used the K-means algorithm to cluster the cryptocurrencies into four different groups.<br>
-We selected the optimal number of clusters by using the elbow curve and visualizing the clusters with a 2D scatter plot.<br>
+We selected the optimal number of clusters by using the elbow curve.<br>
 We created a new DataFrame with the scaled data, CoinName, and Class columns.<br><br>